After discovering that I have gluten sensitivity, I started creating and sharing gluten-free, healthy recipes.

 Painting techniques are pretty much the same when using water soluble oil paints to replace your regular oils, with a few minor adjustments.

-You're probably saying; "Then why would I choose to use the water soluble ones when I love how the regular oils respond?"
+You're probably saying; "Then why would I choose to use the water-soluble ones when I love how the regular oils respond?"

-Well, some of us artists have breathing problems and cannot tolerate the fumes from the turpenoid or odorless thinners you to use to thin the paint and clean up afterward.
+Well, some of us artists have breathing problems and cannot tolerate the fumes from the turpenoid or odorless thinners you use to thin the paint and clean up afterward.

 Even with switching to water-miscible oils, there are still some problems with people sensitive to things such as linseed oil and alkyds like I am, so you have to test it out for yourself.